 Abstract

-Background: The career progress of a researcher is challenged by heavy workloads, competition for funding and pressure to conduct groundbreaking research.
-Being minoritized places an additional strain to meet these demands.
-The aim of this study was to understand the predictors of career progress of academic researchers who are minoritized by disability, race, gender and caring responsibilities and the impact of the COVID pandemic on their career progress in researchers
+Background: The career progress of academic researchers is challenged by heavy workloads, low success rate of applications for funding and pressure to conduct groundbreaking research.
+Being minoritized is an additional strain on meeting these demands.
+The aim of this study was to understand the factors that predict satisfaction with career progress of academic researchers and the impact of the COVID pandemic on career progress.
+The study focused especially on those who are minoritized by disability, race, gender and caring responsibilities.

 In this presentation, I report on a study that explored the impact of the COVID-19 pandemic on disabled researchers, focusing on the intersections between disability, race, gender, and caregiving responsibilities.
 I will begin with an overview of the study context before exploring the research process, which included an embodied approach to analysis.
 I will then present the three key themes that were identified: (1) the nuanced experiences of researchers during the pandemic, (2) opportunities for career progression arising from working remotely, and (3) significant barriers to advancement.
 The majority of the presentation will focus on actionable recommendations for individuals, institutions, policymakers, and funders, to foster equity and diversity in higher education and research to ensure a more inclusive and equitable future for the academy